borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 sudo su -c "borgmatic --bash-completion > /usr/share/bash-completion/completions/borgmatic"
 ```

-Or, if you'd like to install the script for just the current user:
+Or, if you'd like to install the script for only the current user:

 ```bash
 mkdir --parents ~/.local/share/bash-completion/completions